alendwahida/k8s-simple-kong-ingress-tls-argocd-push-deployment/README.md

 # k8s-simple-kong-ingress-tls-argocd-push-deployment

-This project only show the example flow Continous Deployment using ArgoCD, so you need to know about GitOps Principal Do with your own risk
+This project only show the example flow Continous Deployment using ArgoCD, so you need to know about GitOps Principal, do with your own risk

 # k8s-kong-ingress-secret-tls
 Tutorial